Page Prize for Sustainability Issues in Business Curricula

 - Encourage the development of relevant and rigorous sustainability curricula for business students

 - Recognize and provide a database of exemplary sustainability program and course designs

 to support the integration of sustainability in business education

 To achieve these objectives, the school adds the new winning syllabus submissions to the publicly available Moore School database of high-quality teaching materials.
-We highly encourage educators interested in incorporating sustainability to their classrooms to review these great syllabi.
+We highly encourage educators interested in incorporating sustainability to their classrooms to review these great syllabuses.

 Who May Submit

-Faculty, doctoral students and others are invited to submit non-published materials related to innovative curricula (program design and core components), courses (including full syllabi) or substantial course components (case materials, simulations and course segments) appropriate for rigorous and relevant teaching about sustainability and business.
+Faculty, doctoral students and others are invited to submit non-published materials related to innovative curricula (program design and core components), courses (including full syllabuses) or substantial course components (case materials, simulations and course segments) appropriate for rigorous and relevant teaching about sustainability and business.

 Full consideration will be given for submissions concerning a range of sustainability dimensions relevant to the business world.
 We welcome submissions from diverse topic areas, including those related to the natural environment, social responsibility and economic impacts.
 A faculty committee from the University of South Carolina will evaluate the submissions and select award winners.

 Submissions must be original and made with the full consent of all authors for free public access to the submitted materials for use in business education anywhere in the world.